luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 enabled you can have better depth accuracy (even at a longer distance) but it only works to some extent.

 So to conclude, **object/scene you are measuring** should be **as close as possible to MinZ** (minimal depth perception) of the camera for **best depth accuracy**.
-You can find MinZ specification for each device in `hardware docs <https://docs.luxonis.com/projects/hardware/en/latest/>`__.
+You can find MinZ specification for each device in the `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__.

 Stereo Subpixel mode
 --------------------

-Let's first start at what Stereo Subpixel mode is and how it works.
+Let's first start with what Stereo Subpixel mode is and how it works.
 For image subpixel explanation, see `What's subpixel? <https://dsp.stackexchange.com/questions/34103/subpixel-what-is-it>`__).

 .. note::